What's new in IBM Developer for z/OS on VS Code

 Released Z Open Editor and RSE API Plugin for Zowe™ CLI 5.3.0, which enhances the JCL editor with PROCs support, adds new commands to the RSE API CLI, and fixes various bugs.

 IBM Z® Open Editor is part of the IBM Developer for z/OS Enterprise Edition and IBM Application Delivery Foundation for z/OS product offerings.
 Throughout the last year, shipped new and improved added-value capabilities in each of the monthly releases on top of the free Z Open Editor, which addressed the needs of the enterprise customers based on their feedback.
-In 5.3.0 release, another exciting new capability was added to the paid-for variant of the VS Code solution portfolio: the ability to run an advanced green screen emulator directly out of Z Open Editor.
+In 5.3.0 release, another exciting new capability was added to the paid-for variant of the VS Code solution portfolio: the ability to run an advanced 3270 emulator support in the emulator directly out of Z Open Editor.
 The emulator called RCE (Remote Connection Emulator) provides many features which include a fully customizable user experience, advanced text selection features for cut or copy or paste, a customizable screen keyboard, bidirectional editing, and many other features.
 The emulator is scalable by running as a web server on your Remote System Explorer API server, runs in a browser, and you can authenticate with your regular Zowe RSE API profile that you use when you work with Zowe Explorer.
 So, it is a simple right-click in Zowe Explorer to open a remote connection session on any of your z/OS® systems that run RSE API server version 1.2.1 or newer.
 See Advanced RCE.

 Furthermore, added improvements to the RSE API and Z Open Editor integration by adding paging features to the z/OS Resources table.
 When you review large numbers of data sets or lists of data set members, you can page through a configurable number of elements at the time, speed up the user experience, retrieve the results only one page at the time from the server.